 Coming soon to a store near you, the new Victorinox Swiss Army I.N.O.X.
 Carbon (refs.
-241776 & 241777) collection of military-styled quartz wristwatches offers a decent Swiss made movement neatly packed into a feather-light carbon-fiber body.
-Despite being somewhat overpriced, the watch still gives you tons of style and comfort in return for that hard-earned cash.
+241776 & 241777) military-style collection offers you a decent Swiss made movement neatly packed into a feather-light carbon-fiber body.
+Despite being somewhat overpriced, the I.N.O.X.
+Carbon still gives you tons of style and comfort in return for that hard-earned cash.

 If memory serves me well, Victorinox Swiss Army -a brand that deals not only in entry-luxury timekeepers, but also in Swiss knives- has introduced its I.N.O.X. collection back in 2014.
 Somehow managing to simultaneously look both military and dressy, the series has immediately collected a bucket of enthusiastic reviews both from professionals and mere mortals alike.